 - Combine egg yolks, caster sugar, lemon juice, lemon zest cornflour and salt in a small heatproof bowl set over a pan of simmering water, making sure the pan does not touch the water.
-Whisk constantly until the mixture thickens or the back of a spoon is coated, this takes about 10 minutes but can also take up to 20 minutes.
+Whisk constantly until the mixture thickens or the back of a spoon is coated; this takes about 10 minutes but can also take up to 20 minutes.
+(If you have a candy thermometer, then the curd should reach 170°C (340°F) to thicken.

 - Remove the bowl off the simmering pan and add the butter whisking until fully melted and combined.

 - Strain through a sieve into a bowl.
 Once cool, spoon the curd into sterilised jars and seal, then refrigerate until ready to use.
 The curd will continue to thicken as it cools.
 Enjoy!